 Let’s look in on our favorite fourth grade teacher, Ms. Sneed.
 It’s Friday afternoon.
 Her students have gone home.
 Pen in hand, she’s adding to a student behavior journal.

-The New Way: Tracking Student Behaviors with a Checklist
+Instead, Track Student Behavior with a Checklist

 As Ms. Sneed flips through Jerome’s journal, she notices that the same behaviors occur over and over again.
 Maybe if she just made a checklist… Wait, that’s it!
 As fast as lightning, Ms. Sneed races to her computer and creates a table.
 In the left-hand column, she lists behaviors that affect academics.
 To the right, she makes plenty more blank columns.